-- 9.8.1 The Energy Savings for an Implementation may be calculated using Equation 16, provided that: - (a) the Site is a Residential Building or a Small Business Site, as evidenced to the satisfaction of the Scheme Administrator; - (b) a Site Assessment has been conducted on or before the Implementation Date; - (c) the Eligibility Requirements for the relevant Activity Definition are met immediately prior to the Implementation Date; - (d) installed End-User Equipment or Products that modify End-User Equipment meet all of the Equipment Requirements for the relevant Activity Definition; - (e) the completed Implementation satisfies all of the relevant Implementation Requirements; - (f) the Purchaser has paid a net amount of at least \$30 (excluding GST) which must not be reimbursed, for the Implementation, assessment and other associated works carried out at the Site, and which payment is evidenced to the satisfaction of the Scheme Administrator, unless delivered through a Low-income Energy Program or an Exempt Energy Program.
+- 9.8.1 The Energy Savings for an Implementation may be calculated using Equation 16, provided that: - (a) the Site is a Residential Building or a Small Business Site, as evidenced to the satisfaction of the Scheme Administrator; - (b) a Site Assessment has been conducted on or before the Implementation Date; - (c) the Eligibility Requirements for the relevant Activity Definition are met immediately prior to the Implementation Date; - (d) installed End-User Equipment or Products that modify End-User Equipment meet all of the Equipment Requirements for the relevant Activity Definition; - (e) the completed Implementation satisfies all of the relevant Implementation Requirements; - (f) the Accredited Certificate Provider has evidence satisfactory to the Scheme Administrator that the Purchaser has paid for the Implementation, assessment and other associated works carried out at the Site a Net Amount of: - (i) at least \$200 (excluding GST) for each item of End-User Equipment installed as part of an Implementation using any of Activity Definitions D5, D16, D17, D18, D19, D20 and D21; or - (ii) at least \$30 (excluding GST) for an Implementation using any other Activity Definition in Schedule D or Schedule E. - 9.8.1A An Accredited Certificate Provider must ensure that a payment made by a Purchaser which the Accredited Certificate Provider relies upon under clause 9.8.1(f) is not reimbursed. - 9.8.1B Clause 9.8.1(f) does not apply to an Implementation delivered through a Low-income Energy Program or an Exempt Energy Program.

-Note: In-kind payments are not an acceptable form of payment for the purposes of clause 9.8.1(f).
+Note: Non-Cash Inducements and in-kind payments are not an acceptable form of payment for the purposes of clause 9.8.1(f).
+They do not contribute to the Net Amount paid.
 For example, the purchaser cannot provide goods and services in exchange for goods and services that make up the Implementation for the purposes of clause 9.8.1(f).

-- 9.8.2 The Implementation Date is the date that the End-User Equipment is installed. - 9.8.3 The Energy Saver is the Purchaser. - 9.8.4 (deleted) - 9.8.5 The activities that make up the Implementation must be identified, recorded and reported to the Scheme Administrator in a manner and form determined by the Scheme Administrator.
+- 9.8.2 The Implementation Date is the date that the End-User Equipment is installed. - 9.8.3 The Energy Saver is the Purchaser.

+- 9.8.4 (deleted) - 9.8.5 The activities that make up the Implementation must be identified, recorded and reported to the Scheme Administrator in a manner and form determined by the Scheme Administrator.

+Electricity Savings =

+$$\sum$$

-Electricity Savings = \sum Deemed Activity Electricity Savings × Regional Network Factor
+Deemed Activity Electricity Savings

-$Gas\ Savings = \sum (Deemed\ Activity\ Gas\ Savings)$
+Gas Savings =

+$$\sum$$

+(Deemed Activity Gas Savings)

-- the summation is over all activities at the Site in accordance with this clause 9.8; and - Deemed Activity Electricity Savings, in MWh, are calculated according to the Activity Energy Savings formula set out in the relevant Activity Definition in Schedule D or Schedule E for each Implementation at the Site. - Deemed Activity Gas Savings, in MWh, are calculated according to the Activity Energy Savings formula set out in the relevant Activity Definition in Schedule D or Schedule E for each Implementation at the Site. - Regional Network Factor is the value from Table A24 of Schedule A corresponding to the postcode of the Address of the Site or Sites where the Implementation(s) took place.
+- the summation is over all activities at the Site in accordance with this clause 9.8; and - Deemed Activity Electricity Savings, in MWh, are calculated according to the Activity Energy Savings formula set out in the relevant Activity Definition in Schedule D or Schedule E for each Implementation at the Site. - Deemed Activity Gas Savings, in MWh, are calculated according to the Activity Energy Savings formula set out in the relevant Activity Definition in Schedule D or Schedule E for each Implementation at the Site.